hmdc/ondemand_testing/README.md

 }
 ```

+For accessing the cluster, the person doing the testing should use their own credentials.
+The jharvard account could also be used.
+In either case, the credentials file should be deleted once testing is complete.
 For all the local environments, the credentials are already configured in the environment configuration.

 ## CLI
 We can run `Cypress` through `npm`, a `cypress` script was added to the `package.json` file.